 - 1. The Clerk of Superior Court shall maintain in his or her office master lists of attorneys for that county, duly qualified under Articles VII and VIII, to handle cases appointed by the court.
 The Committee on Indigent Appointments shall prepare such master lists, and the Administrator shall provide them to the clerk.
 These master lists shall be made reasonably available to the public upon request.
 When an appointment is to be made either by the District or Superior Court, the clerk shall provide the name of the next person on the master list to the court, who shall make the assignment as provided below. - 2.
 If the court determines that a person is entitled to counsel, the court shall assign an attorney from the appropriate list.
-No appointment should be made by the court of an attorney whose name does not appear on one of the master lists on file with the Clerk of Superior Court; however, in the event that no attorney on the appropriate list is available to take an appointment, and no qualified attorney consents to appointment, the judge should consult with the IDS director or her designee and, if IDS fails to arrange for qualified counsel from any district within a reasonable time after such consultation, the judge may appoint any attorney who is otherwise qualified for appointment as provided in Section VII.
-C., "Lists," of these regulations and is a member of the district bar.
-Counsel so appointed is entitled to compensation at the IDS-approved rate. - 3.
+No appointment should be made by the court of an attorney whose name does not appear on one of the master lists on file with the Clerk of Superior Court; however, in exceptional circumstances, the court may appoint a qualified attorney who is not on the list with that attorney's consent. - 3.
 The court should assign attorneys in a strict rotation in the sequence in which they appear on the list, except as permitted by these regulations.
 However, the court has inherent authority to appoint an attorney who is not next in sequence on the list if the attorney who is next in sequence is unavailable or has a conflict, another attorney is already representing the particular client, or the interests of justice require that a specific attorney be appointed rather than the next available attorney.
-If the court passes over the name of an attorney for a reason other than the attorney's unavailability, the court should return to that attorney for the next appointment to the extent administratively feasible.

-- 4. The court shall record the appointments it makes.
+If the court passes over the name of an attorney for a reason other than the attorney's unavailability, the court should return to that attorney for the next appointment to the extent administratively feasible. - 4.
+The court shall record the appointments it makes.
 This record shall be made available to the public upon request to the Administrator. - 5.
 Entitlement to the appointment of counsel begins as soon as practicable after the indigent is taken into custody or is served with the warrant, notice, or other initiating process.
 Whenever a person is entitled to the appointment of counsel but the appropriate court is not in session and will not be in session within the next 48 hours, the Clerk of Superior Court shall make a determination of indigency and shall appoint counsel as provided by G.S.
+7A-452(c).

-7A-452(c). - 6.
-An attorney's appointment with respect to a particular charge or proceeding shall continue until final disposition of that charge or proceeding, including all critical stages thereof as set forth in G.S.
+6. An attorney's appointment with respect to a particular charge or proceeding shall continue until final disposition of that charge or proceeding, including all critical stages thereof as set forth in G.S.
 7A-451(b), unless the attorney is relieved of his or her appointment by the court.